jpodgorny/torus_integrator/README.md

 * **Gamma**
 the power-law index to be computed for, i.e. a string as it appears in the local reflection tables
-* **xi**
-the ionization parameter of the reflection tables, i.e. a float number dependent on Gamma needed for imaging
 * **below_equator**
 a boolean whether to take into account the visible area below the torus equator (yes = True)